 Misdiagnosis can also cause severe damage, especially when the doctor prescribes drugs to treat a condition that does not exist.
 Prescription drugs can have a strong deleterious effect on a person's body.
 When they do not treat a condition, the person has merely become weaker as a result of these drugs.

 Doctors must meet the standards of their profession.
 They must carefully review every symptom, consider reasonably foreseeable conditions, and discuss them with you.
 Your doctor must also review potential tests to see if you wish to try any of them.

 It is not, for example, acceptable to say that a patient experiencing chest pains merely has indigestion.
 The doctor should recognize potential signs of a heart attack and recommend an ECG, heart monitor, blood test or other means of determining heart attack.
 The failure to do so may be considered malpractice.

 Doctors must also carefully read and review every piece of evidence that comes in front of them.
 It is very easy to miss a clear sign of a serious condition in an X-ray.

 If you have suffered a worse condition because of the failure of a medical professional to diagnose a condition, you can seek recovery for your losses.
 A dedicated Atlanta failure to diagnose lawyer can help you.
 ReShea Balams represents patients whose doctors failed to be sufficiently vigilant.

-Contact Balams Law Group at (404) 445-2005 to schedule a free consultation.
+Contact The Balams Firm at (404) 445-2005 to schedule a free consultation.
 ReShea Balams represents clients in Gwinnett, Fulton, DeKalb, Cobb and Clayton Counties.